 Mr Woo Chia Wei

-All of them are Non-executive Directors of the Bank.
-Among them, Mr Cheung Wai Hing and Mr Woo Chia Wei are Independent Non-executive Directors.
+All of them are Independent Non-executive Directors.
 Four NRC meetings were held during the year with an attendance rate of 100%.

 Major tasks performed during the year (included the approval, review and proposal to the Board):